RecordEvolution/Reflasher/README.md

 In order to access the USB drives in Windows, the `etcher-sdk` must include the `winusb-driver-generator` package.
 When running the `npm i` command on Windows, it will automatically and temporarily add this package using the `scripts/windows.js` script.

-In order for Gulp to be able to build EgGen on Windows, it must compile the underlying winusb driver.
+In order for Gulp to be able to build FlockFlasher on Windows, it must compile the underlying winusb driver.

 Before you can do this, you must have the [Windows Driver Kit](https://learn.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk) (WDK) installed.